krishnabhargav/krishnabhargav.github.com/_posts/2015-12-22-Learning-FSharp-Numerlogy.md

 	| Karmic of int
 ```

-Side note: We cannot place compile time constraints on `Single of int` such that only values between 1-9 are permitted.
+*Side note*: We cannot place compile time constraints on `Single of int` such that only values between 1-9 are permitted.
 We can however create an enum in F# to represent the fixed domain of values for Single.
 There are, however, dependent types in some languages which permit such compile-time constraints.

 Now that we have a type; the next natural (to me, highly opinionated) is to add type extensions for Number with some utility functions.
 For example; we need to convert an integer into Number; convert a Number back into integer; etc. To think of Number having a proper functional library is a good exercise.
 For example, consider you have Single 10; you would need a functor on it such you can multiply 10 with 2 and get back Single 20.
 Such functions can be part of this type extensions module.
 First lets look at the implementation to see what we need in the Numbers type extension.